Kuopio: Economy

 Kuopio's economic structure is very diverse.
 In 2008, there were about 4,200 enterprises in Kuopio, of which approximately 180 were export companies.
 These provided about 45,000 jobs.
 In 2016, this grew to a total of about 5,050 companies, of which more than 190 also trade abroad.
 There are a total of 50,877 jobs.
 The business service of the City of Kuopio plays a significant role in the development of Kuopio's business life.
 The business service promotes the development of companies operating in Kuopio and improves the operating environments of companies.
 The most important thing in developing operating environments is to improve the supply of estate and business premises.
 The Kuopio University Hospital (KUH) is Kuopio's second largest employer after the City of Kuopio; in 2011, KUH employed a total of 4,113 people.

 Tourism is of great importance to Kuopio's business life; the Rauhalahti camping site is one indication of Kuopio's expertise, as it is the only five-star camping site in Finland.
 The city has also a comprehensive hotel offer for tourism, one of the most notable is Hotel Savonia, part of the Best Western hotel chain, in the Puijonlaakso district.
 Arranging accommodation and program services gives many jobs.
-Kuopio's Entrepreneurs (Kuopion Yrittäjät), the local association of Savonia Entrepreneurs (Savon Yrittäjät), operates in Kuopio.
+Kuopio's Entrepreneurs (Kuopion Yrittäjät), the local association of Savo's Entrepreneurs (Savon Yrittäjät), operates in Kuopio.

 The most significant recent business projects are the centralization of Honeywell's Finnish operations in Kuopio, the completion of Ark Therapeutics' gene medicine plant, the marine industry concentration built by Bella Boats at the Marine Park in Haapaniemi's Siikaniemi and the construction of Junttan's EUR 15 million assembly plant at Kylmämäki at the end of 2008.
 The site of Junttan's current factory in Särkilahti will have space for a large shopping center.
 The 9.7-hectare plot purchased by Savocon and TKD Finland for EUR 11 million has a building right for 58,500 square meters.
 The two companies plan to invest a total of about 40 million euros in the project.
 A significant industrial player is also Savon Sello company in Sorsasalo, which is currently owned by Powerflute Oyj.
 One of the biggest projects and investments of recent years is the preparation of the construction of Finnpulp's largest and most modern softwood pulp mill in Kuopio.
 The most significant retail investments are the Prisma hypermarket completed in December 2007 and the Päiväranta's K-Citymarket completed in August 2008.
 A hardware store Kodin Terra was opened in Pitkälahti, as well as the Ikano Group's Matkus Shopping Center in the Hiltulanlahti area in November 2012 and an IKEA department store in May 2013.